-Length of Service Awards Program Liability.
-For details on the length of service awards program liability, refer to note 8.
-The Fire District's annual required contribution to the length of service awards program is budgeted and paid from the general fund on an annual basis.
+Net OPEB Liability.
+The Fire District's annual required contribution to the state health benefit plan is budgeted and paid from the general fund on an annual basis.
+For additional details on the net opeb liability, see note 9 to the financial statements.